 Best RV Bedding Solution #3 – Beddy's

 This is an RV bedding solution that we first heard about on one of our Sunday night “Ask Us Anything” live Question and Answer shows on our RV Lifestyle YouTube Channel.
-We were talking about RV bedding and one of our viewers asked us if we had ever tried Beddy's.
+We were talking about camper bedding and one of our viewers asked us if we had ever tried Beddy's.

-We hadn't and looked it up online and immediately knew we had to try this out.
+We hadn't looked it up online and immediately knew we had to try this out.
 So we ordered two twins.